2015 Sun Belt Conference Coach of the Year

 Trent Miles is a program builder.

-And after the remarkable job he did in guiding the Panthers to their first-ever bowl game, Georgia State’s third-year head coach is the 2015 Sun Belt Conference Coach of the Year.
+And after the remarkable job he did in guiding the Panthers to their first-ever bowl game in 2015, the Georgia State head coach is the reigning Sun Belt Conference Coach of the Year.

 Miles was introduced as Georgia State’s second head football coach on Dec.
 3, 2012 and charged with the task of building the fledgling program as it jumped to the Football Bowl Subdivision (FBS) and the Sun Belt Conference after only three seasons of play.
-And just three years later, he had the Panthers headed to a bowl game in their sixth season of existence.
+And just three years later, he had the Panthers playing in a bowl game in their sixth season of existence.

 The former assistant coach at Stanford, Notre Dame and Washington demonstrated the ability to build a winning program in five seasons as the head coach at Indiana State.
 The rebuilding job he did there earned notice, and he was hired to build the Georgia State program following the retirement of Bill Curry, the Panthers’ head coach from the program’s inception in 2008 through 2012.

 Miles and his staff immediately began to lay the foundation to enable the Panthers to compete at the highest level of college football, building the program through recruiting, player development and the establishment of a winning culture, all within the framework of a strong family atmosphere.